behance/chamberlain/README.md

 }
 ```

-**NOTE**: all values in the instance configs should be strings.
+**NOTE**: all values in the `instances` config should be strings.
 Also, the config values mirror the [configuration file for jenkins job builder](http://docs.openstack.org/infra/jenkins-job-builder/execution.html#configuration-file).

 i.e.: